This post may contain affiliate links. Read my whole disclosure here.

 Inside: Discover 25 powerful mom goals that will make you be a better mother and help you build a happier family life.

-What I love about the beginning of a new year is the great power that it has on so many people: we dare to dream more, we are not afraid to set big goals, and we feel more motivated and energized!
+What I love about the beginning of a new year is the great power it has on so many people: we dare to dream more, we are not afraid to set big goals, and we feel more motivated and energized!

-When it comes to big goals for this new year, I noticed that there are two that got mentioned in almost all the conversations that I had with other moms.
+When it comes to big goals for this new year, I noticed that there are two that got mentioned in almost all the conversations I had with other moms.

-Being a better mom has always been something that I aimed for.
+Being a better mom has always been something I aimed for.
 Especially in the difficult moments when I felt like I’m failing.

 And it took me a long time to let go of mom guilt and be more compassionate with myself.